Mahwish-Lia/Structure-and-Theories-of-TVET/GOVET _German Dual VET system.md

 ### 👥 Parties Involved: Trainees

 --{{0}}--
 The dual VET system serves a significant portion of Germany's workforce.
-Here are the key statistics about trainees.
+Here are the key statistics about trainees.That means one in every twenty employees in Germany is currently undergoing vocational training.
+This demonstrates the massive scale and importance of the dual VET system.

 <div style="background: linear-gradient(135deg, #e3f2fd 0%, #bbdefb 100%); padding: 30px; border-radius: 15px; box-shadow: 0 8px 16px rgba(0,0,0,0.1);">